nomadicsynth/open-research-pipeline/README.md

 ## Contact

-For questions or contributions, please open an issue on GitHub.</content>
+For questions or contributions, please open an issue on GitHub.
-<parameter name="filePath">/mnt/ai-stuff-fast/cordyceps-bigbrain/open-research-pipeline/README.md